Portfolio walkthrough

 This table is the review decision aid.
 It tells a reviewer what each source is for and where to click first.

 Start with the artifact map when the reviewer needs orientation.
-Move to the capability index for themes, the operating patterns repository for governance logic, and module repositories when the reviewer wants concrete examples or implementation boundaries.
+Move to the governance library for themes and reusable logic, then to module repositories when the reviewer wants concrete examples or implementation boundaries.

 Inspection path